JustinByrne/Raspberry-Pi-Web-Radio/README.md

 pip install -r requirements.txt
 ```

-Then the station file needs to be configured, copy the example using the following
+Then the station file needs to be configured, stations can be found at the following website (Radio Browser)[https://www.radio-browser.info/], copy the example using the following

 ```bash
 cp stations.json.example stations.json